Our contribution to UK healthcare

 A thriving life sciences industry in the UK means continued evolution and improvements in medicines, therapies and patient care.

-We work with government to help them understand the work we do, the challenges we face and how the right policies and legislation can all work to improve the experiences patients have of their health and care here in the UK.
+We work with government, regulatory organisations, patient groups, trade associations and other key stakeholders to help them understand the work we do, the challenges we face and how the right policies and legislation can all work to improve the experiences patients have of their health and care here in the UK.

 UK-wide

-We’re proud of our UK-wide footprint across the UK, with our state of the art distribution centre and head office located in Castleford, alongside our cutting-edge R&D and manufacturing facilities in Runcorn, Cheshire and Larne, Northern Ireland, supported by regulatory and commercial teams based in Harlow.
+We’re proud of our UK-wide footprint, with our state-of-the-art distribution centre and head office located in Castleford, West Yorkshire, alongside our cutting-edge research and development and manufacturing facilities in Runcorn, Cheshire and Larne, Northern Ireland, supported by regulatory and commercial teams based in Harlow, Essex.

 We’re passionate about delivering highly skilled roles and job opportunities to communities across the country.